sugam11/LLMbias/trlx/readme.md

 3. Execute ppo_real_toxicity.py for RLHF training of allenai/real-toxicity-prompts using google/flan-t5-base model.

 ### Configuration
-1. 1.
-REWARD_MODE = "REWARD_MODEL" or "REWARD_TOXICITY".
+1. REWARD_MODE = "REWARD_MODEL" or "REWARD_TOXICITY".
 The code can be executed using either a reward model or unitary toxic function to evaluate flan-t5 model generated outputs for toxicity
-2. 2.
-REWARD_MODEL_NAME and REWARD_TOKENIZER_NAME.
+2. REWARD_MODEL_NAME and REWARD_TOKENIZER_NAME.
+This is applicable to only ppo_anthropic.py file.
 Either use OpenAssistant/reward-model-deberta-v3-large-v2 or sugam11/gpt2-rlhf-reward reward model for RLHF training
+3. During first execution, the code will prompt to enter wandb token for logging to Weights & Biases

 ### Reports